 In 1994, Barcelona were beaten 2-1 in Istanbul, while Manchester United could only muster a goalless draw.
 Galatasaray struggled to reach the Champions League knockout stages, but their fans became famous for creating hostile atmospheres that frightened the most powerful clubs Europe could muster.

-That season, 1999/2000, didn’t begin so well, as Gala fell from the Champions League into the second tier competition.
-However, they proceeded to beat Bologna, Borussia Dortmund and Mallorca to arrange a tense semi-final with Leeds United.
+That season, 1999/2000, didn’t begin so well, as Gala fell from the Champions League into the second-tier competition.
+However, they proceeded to beat Bologna, Borussia Dortmund and Mallorca to arrange a tense semi-final with Leeds.
 That tie was besmirched by unspeakable violence, as two Leeds fans were killed in Istanbul.
-Of course, that can never be condoned, and it remains a permanent stain on the image of Galatasaray.
+Of course, that can never be condoned, and it remains a permanent stain on the image of Galatasaray – something every fan agrees with.
 On the field, Cimbom won 4-2 over two legs, setting up a fascinating final watched by millions around the world.

 Both sides squandered golden opportunities in Denmark, but neither could find a breakthrough until Davor Šuker and Patrick Vieira missed in the shootout for Arsenal.
 Galatasaray were faultless, by contrast, and they duly became the first Turkish club to lift a European trophy.
 Ali Sami Yen could rest in peace.